 Sensors And Feedback

 While the wireless remotes you buy may look like classic console remotes, they tend to be much more sophisticated.
-Most will have multiple sensors on six axes so that they know exactly what you are doing with the remote.
+Most will have multiple sensors on six axes so they know exactly what you are doing with the remote.
 There will also be vibration feedback, so you can feel it in your hands when your character runs into a wall or falls off of a cliff.

 Look for six-axis sensors and a minimum of two vibration speeds for feedback.